lilive/Freeplane-Jumper/README.md

   - Check "Permit file read operations"
   - Check "Permit file write operations"

-  (This script need the file permissions because it save its settings in the Freeplane user directory.
-The name of the file is lilive_jumper.json.)
+  Jumper need the file permissions because it save its settings in the Freeplane user directory.
+The name of the file is lilive_jumper.json.
+  Jumper do not modify your maps, there is no risk to loose informations.

 - Restart Freeplane.